-Defendant appeals by leave granted from the denial of a motion to dismiss a charge of manufacture of marijuana, MCL 333.7401(2)(d)(iii).
+Defendant appeals by leave granted the denial of his motion to dismiss a charge of manufacturing less than 5 kilograms or less than 20 plants of marijuana, MCL 333.7401(2)(d)(iii).
 We affirm.

-This case requires us, in part, to consider the applicability of the affirmative-defense portion of the Michigan Medical Marihuana Act (MMMA), MCL 333.26421 et seq.
+This case requires us, to consider in part, the applicability of the affirmative-defense portion of the Michigan Medical Marihuana Act (MMMA), MCL 333.26421 et seq.
 See MCL 333.26428(a).
-Defendant's marijuana plants were discovered before any physician authorization, but defendant was not arrested until after he had obtained physician authorization, as well as a registry identification card from the Michigan Department of Community Health (MDCH).
+Defendant's marijuana plants were discovered by the police before he received physician authorization to possess them, but he was not arrested until after he had obtained the physician authorization, as well as a registry identification card from the Michigan Department of Community Health (MDCH).
 See MCL 333.26424.
-We stated in People v Kolanek, Mich App ; NW2d ; 2011 WL 92996 (2011), lv granted 489 Mich 956; 798 NW2d 509 (2011), slip op at 7, that the relevant deadline for obtaining the physician's statement required to establish the affirmative defense in MCL 333.26428 was the time of a defendant's arrest.
-We now extend that ruling and hold that, for the affirmative defense to apply, the physician's statement must occur before the commission of the purported offense.
-We further hold that defendant has no immunity under MCL 333.26424 because defendant did not possess a registry identification card at the time of the purported offense.
+We held in People v Kolanek, 291 Mich App 227, 235-236; 804 NW2d 870 (2011), that a physician's statement must be obtained before the defendant's arrest in order to establish the affirmative defense set forth in § 8 of the MMMA, MCL 333.26428.
+We now extend that ruling and hold that, the physician's statement must also occur before the commission of the purported offense in order to establish the affirmative defense.
+We further hold that defendant has no immunity from prosecution under MCL 333.26424 because defendant did not possess a registry identification card at the time of the purported offense.

 The facts in this case are undisputed.
-Defendant suffers from chronic back pain due to a degenerative disk disease for which he underwent surgery over a decade ago.
-Upon the passage of the MMMA, defendant began to inquire about the possibility of becoming registered to use marijuana to help relieve his pain.
+Defendant suffers from chronic back pain due to a degenerative disk disease for which he underwent surgery more than a decade ago.
+After the enactment of the MMMA, defendant began to inquire about the possibility of becoming registered to use marijuana to help relieve his pain.
 He began at Thunder Bay Community Health Service, the clinic that he generally attended for treatment of his condition.
-However, two separate doctors there told him that they would not be issuing any certifications for medical marijuana because they received federal funding.
-Defendant searched for another place to receive certification following these initial consultations, but he had not formally consulted with another doctor before his marijuana was discovered.
+However, two separate doctors there told him that they would not be issuing certifications for medical use of marijuana because they received federal funding.
+Defendant then searched for another place to receive certification but had not formally consulted with another doctor before his marijuana was discovered.